-Additional Principal Payments: Should You Be Making Them?
+Additional Principal-Only Mortgage Payments: Should You Be Making Them?

 Ashley Kilroy3-minute read

 After purchasing a home, you must begin chipping away at your mortgage loan.
-Depending on the borrower, you may be looking at 30 years of fixed payments.
-This may leave you wondering how you can pay it down faster?
+Depending on the borrower, you may be looking at 30 years of fixed payments, made up of principal and interest.
+This may leave you wondering how you can pay it down faster.
 One option is to make additional principal payments.
 Tacking on these extra payments can sometimes help with interest and shorten the mortgage’s lifespan, but are they right for you?
 This article will tell you the essential information you need to know about additional principal payments.

-An additional principal payment is a supplementary payment applied directly to your mortgage loan principal amount.
+A principal-only mortgage payment, also known as an additional principal payment, is a supplementary payment applied directly to your mortgage loan principal amount.
 It exceeds the scheduled monthly amount; thus, possibly saving you on interest and helping you to pay off your mortgage early.

 You may have to notify your lender that you want to put the extra funds toward your principal and not the interest.